 Well, the first thing we consider while differentiating between Google and Bing is demographics.
 Bing is not popular everywhere in the world but its user base is mainly from the USA.
 Also, Bing users are usually Microsoft customers that used Internet Explorer as their browser with default search engine as Bing.
 Many search engine experts estimate that Bing will very soon be able to bypass Google because of its better monetizing capacities.

-There are different ways by which search engine get traffic to their home page.
-Google of course is a household name and gets a lot of direct traffic that comes from simply typing the website name into the browser address bar.
-Bing on the other hand, gets as much as 21% traffic from MSN.
-Google traffic comes from many more sources and websites compared to Bing and it does not have dependency on any particular website for its traffic.
+There are different ways by which search engine get traffic to their homepage.
+Google, of course, is a household name and gets a lot of direct traffic that comes from simply typing the website name into the browser address bar.
+Bing, on the other hand, gets as much as 21% traffic from MSN.
+Google traffic comes from many more sources and websites compared to Bing and it does not have a dependency on any particular website for its traffic.